lucatume/wp-browser/docs/modules/WPLoader.md

   during normal activation and are known to work correctly when activated silently.
 Plugin paths can be specified following the same format of the `plugins` parameter.
 * `bootstrapActions` - a list of actions or callables to call **after** WordPress is loaded and before the tests run.
 * `theme` - the theme to activate and load in the WordPress installation.
-The theme must be specified in slug format like `twentytwentythree`.
+The theme can be specified in slug format, e.g., `twentytwentythree`, to load it from the WordPress installation themes directory.
+Alternatively, the theme can be specified as an absolute or relative path to a theme folder, e.g., `/home/themes/my-theme` or `vendor/acme/vendor-theme`.
+To use both a parent and ha child theme from arbitrary absolute or relative paths, define the `theme` parameter as an array of theme paths, e.g., `['/home/themes/parent-theme', '.']`.
 * `AUTH_KEY` - the `AUTH_KEY` constant value to use when loading WordPress.
 If the `wpRootFolder` path points at a configured installation, containing the `wp-config.php` file, then the value of the constant in the configuration file will be used, else it will be randomly generated.